Ktang8894/VendingMachine/README.md

 **MachineOutput.cs** - The program's method of displaying messages to the console.

 **Stocker.cs** - Used for simulation/demo purposes, as real hardware limitations enable the vending machine program to not care about how items are stocked.
 Represents a stocker filling the vending machine's queues.
-In this case, the shelves categorized by flavor and the queues on each shelf are categorized by color (or name, where the name is a combination of the color + flavor).
+In this case, the shelves are categorized by flavor and the queues on each shelf are categorized by color (or name, where the name is a combination of the color + flavor).